George Murray Levick: Terra Nova expedition and trauma

 Part of the Northern Party, Levick spent the austral summer of 1911–1912 at Cape Adare in the midst of an Adélie penguin rookery.
 To date, this has been the only study of the Cape Adare rookery, the largest Adélie penguin colony in the world, and he has been the only one to spend an entire breeding cycle there.
 His observations of the courting, mating, and chick-rearing behaviours of these birds are recorded in his book Antarctic Penguins.
 A manuscript he wrote about the penguins' sexual habits, which included sexual coercion, sex among males and sex with dead females, was deemed too indecent by the Keeper of Zoology at the British Museum of Natural History, Sir Sidney Harmer, and prevented from being published.

 Nearly 100 years later, the manuscript was rediscovered and published in the journal Polar Record in 2012.
 The discovery significantly illuminates the behaviour of a species that is an indicator of climate change.
 In 2013, Levick's photography notebook was found by a member of the Antarctic Heritage Trust.
 It was found outside Scott's 1911 Cape Evans base.
 The notebook contains Levick's pencil notes detailing the date, subjects and exposure details for the photographs he took while at Cape Adare.
 After conservation it was returned to Antarctica.
-This notebook should not be confused with Levick’s notebooks of his zoological records at Cape Adare, of which the first volume contains his revelations about the mating behaviour of the penguins.
+This notebook should not be confused with Levick's notebooks of his zoological records at Cape Adare, of which the first volume contains his revelations about the mating behaviour of the penguins.

-Apsley Cherry-Garrard described the difficulties endured by the party in the winter of 1912: "They ate blubber, cooked with blubber, had blubber lamps.
-Their clothes and gear were soaked with blubber, and the soot blackened them, their sleeping-bags, cookers, walls and roof, choked their throats and inflamed their eyes.
-Blubbery clothes are cold, and theirs were soon so torn as to afford little protection against the wind, and so stiff with blubber that they would stand up by themselves, in spite of frequent scrapings with knives and rubbings with penguin skins, and always there were underfoot the great granite boulders which made walking difficult even in daylight and calm weather.
-As Levick said, 'the road to hell might be paved with good intentions, but it seemed probable that hell itself would be paved something after the style of Inexpressible Island.'"
+Apsley Cherry-Garrard described the difficulties endured by the party in the winter of 1912:

 First World War

 On his return, Levick served in the Grand Fleet and at Gallipoli on board HMS Bacchante during the First World War.
 He was specially promoted in 1915 to the rank of fleet surgeon for his services with the Antarctic Expedition.
 He married Edith Audrey Mayson Beeton, a granddaughter of Isabella Beeton, on 16 November 1918.

 After his retirement from the Royal Navy he pioneered the training of blind people in physiotherapy against much opposition.
-In 1932, he founded the Public Schools Exploring Society, which took groups of schoolboys to Scandinavia and Canada, and remained its President until his death in June 1956.
+In 1932, he founded the Public Schools Exploring Society, which took groups of schoolboys to Scandinavia and Canada, and remained its president until his death in June 1956.